 Because interaction between less experienced attorneys and more senior attorneys is essential to achieving the Inn’s purpose of fostering collegiality and excellence in the legal profession, poor attendance may lead to membership termination.
 This policy is necessary to maintain active participation in Inn activities.
 The Inn’s bylaws provide that any active member who misses more than three meetings in one academic year is deemed to have submitted his or her resignation.
 The Executive Committee may accept or reject this resignation in its discretion, and it may consider all facts reasonably relating to the question of resignation, including excuses or explanation for absences.
-The Invitations to become a member of the Inn for the 2018-20 with an option to renew to 2021 will be determined by the end of May 2018.
+The Invitations to become a member of the Inn for the 2019-21 with an option to renew to 2023 will be determined by the end of May 2019 to early June 2019.
 All persons applying should be willing and able to fulfill the obligations of Inn membership which include, but are not limited to

 1. Attending at least five of the eight monthly Inn meetings;